SirFrostingham/Arma-Reforger-Workshop-Mods-Dependencies-Downloader/README.md

 # Arma-Reforger-Workshop-Mods-Dependencies-Downloader
-This simple project is designed to take the Arma Reforger workshop website and output the `parent mod and any/all mod dependencies` json to put in your server config.json.
-It also outputs the mod's `scenario id` at the bottom.
+This simple project is designed to take the Arma Reforger workshop website and output the `parent mod and any/all mod dependencies` as json that the game can use.

-2 flavors:
+**2 flavors**
 1. Powershell
 2. Python

-Powershell Instructions:
+# Powershell Instructions
 1. Prerequisite - Install WebRequest module via CMD: `powershell -command "Install-Module WebRequest" -Scope CurrentUser -AllowClobber`
 2. Download/copy the `modsDownloader.ps1` script to any directory.
 3. Run: cmd